Rochester Institute of Technology: Student body

-RIT enrolled 13,711 undergraduate and 3,131 graduate students in fall 2015.
+RIT enrolled 18,532 undergraduate and 2,875 graduate students in fall 2025.
 Admissions are characterized as "more selective, higher transfer-in" by the Carnegie Foundation.
-RIT received 12,725 applications for undergraduate admission in Fall 2008, 60% were admitted, 34% enrolled, and 84% of students re-matriculated as second-year students.
-The interquartile range on the SAT was 1630–1910.
-26% of students graduated after four years and 64% after six years.
-As of 2013, the 25th–75th percentile SAT scores are 540–650 Critical Reading, 570–680 Math, and 520–630 Writing—the average composite score being 1630–1960.
+RIT received 24,269 applications for undergraduate admission in Fall 2023, 71% were admitted, 18% enrolled, and 88% of students re-matriculated as second-year students.
+Median SAT scores were 680 for SAT Evidence-Based Reading and Writing and 690 for SAT Math.
+The median ACT Composite score was 31.
+Graduation outcomes reflect RIT’s experiential learning model.
+For the incoming cohort of 2018, 28% of students graduated within four years, while 71.5% graduated within six years.